 The Audit Committee was established on 5 July 2001 and a terms of reference was adopted.
 The Terms of Reference of the Audit Committee was revised on 31 December 2015 and have included the duties set out in code provision C.3.3(a) to (n) of the CG Code.
-Except from 4 July 2016 to 10 August 2016, during the year under review, the Audit Committee comprised of three members and all of whom are independent non-executive Directors.
-Mr. Ho Kei Wing, Nelson resigned on 4 July 2016 and Ms. Ho Yuen Ki was appointed on 10 August 2016 as a replacement.
-Mr. Kwok Pak Yu, Steven who process appropriate professional qualifications, accounting and related financial management expertise, is the Chairman of the Audit Committee.
-Mr. Kwok Pak Yu, Steven is the chairman of the Audit Committee does not have any member who is a former partner of the Group's existing audit firm.
+The Audit Committee comprised of three members and all of whom are independent non-executive Directors.
+Mr. KWOK Pak Yu, Steven resigned on 14 November 2017 and Mr. CHAN Kwan Yiu was appointed on the same day as a replacement.
+Mr. CHAN Kwan Yiu who process appropriate professional qualifications, accounting and related financial management expertise, is also appointed as the chairman of the Audit Committee.
+The Audit Committee does not have any member who is a former partner of the Group's existing audit firm.

-During 2016, the Audit Committee met on 5 occasions and discharged its responsibilities.
+During 2017, the Audit Committee met on 5 occasions and discharged its responsibilities.

-Attendance of individual members at Audit Committee meetings in 2016 is as follows:
+Attendance of individual members at Audit Committee meetings in 2017 is as follows: